Sudbury Town Residents' Association history

 You can find out more about the neighbourhood forums in the following web site.

 Sudbury Town Residents’ Association (STRA) is approaching its third birthday.
 If you are new to this area or you want to be part of a Cleaner, Greener, Safer Sudbury and wish to make Sudbury a better place to live please become a member.
 With 180 members we have achieved a lot, but we need more and you can make a difference by joining us.
-We meet regularly at Sudbury Methodist Church Hall, 809 Harrow Road.
+We meet regularly at St Andrews Church, 956 Harrow Road, HA0 2QA.
 You are welcome to attend these meetings to meet the members before you join and make your voice heard.
 We are beginning to add more social events to our web page, e.g., annual dinner, cycling club, pub quiz team at the Black Horse as well as many other activities on offer in Sudbury.

 STRA’s achievements to date and for the future

 - Appointed as a Neighbourhood Sudbury Ward – one of the first in Greater London.
 (If you are interested in shaping your local area, deciding where new homes, shops and other facilities will go and what they will look like, NP gives you the opportunity to get involved and have your say)

 - Campaign relentlessly to stop PAAN spitting while this bad practice is on-going.

 - Worked with Brent Council to replace the pavements in Sudbury Town and encourage the planting of sixteen trees.
-Campaigned successfully for toilets at Sudbury and Harrow Road Station.
+Campaigned successfully for toilets at Sudbury & Harrow Road Station.

 - Petitioned against the opening of more betting shops in Sudbury.

-- Petitioned for more trains to stop at our local station Sudbury and Harrow Road.
+- Petitioned for more trains to stop at our local station, Sudbury & Harrow Road.

 - Orchestrated and championed litter free streets.
 Organise general litter pick days to keep the ward clean.